iDigBio/spreadsheet-skills/09-iDigBio-portal.md

 3. The meaning of present or missing fields refers to the field, not the value in the field.

 > Task: Find all records from ranches in Texas
-		- Whitsett New Ranch in Texas (idigbio normalizes during searches), can only search by one word in a field or exact match.
+		> Whitsett New Ranch in Texas (idigbio normalizes during searches), can only search by one word in a field or exact match.
 But you have the general search!
-		- Download and open and scream!
+		> Download and open and scream!
 What are all these fields!?!?! data files and master spreadsheet: https://goo.gl/gyRwx7
-		- Open downloads in text editor
+		> Open downloads in text editor

-* Open downloads to view in excel
+ 		> Open downloads to view in excel
-	What is weird about the datasets? how are they different and explain differences.
+		> What is weird about the datasets? how are they different and explain differences.
-	Json, one is normalized and one is not, how many decimal places are really good?, user defined fields, so many identifiers?!?!
+		> What is Json?
+One output is normalized and one is not.
+How many decimal places are really good?
+User defined fields.
+Why so many identifiers?

-* hide all non-locality fields (how is this iteratively efficient?)
+		> hide all non-locality fields (how is this iteratively efficient?)

-* now download all things "Ranch".
+		> now download all things "Ranch".
 Remember to select only those with geocoordinates are present (limit by Armstrong Co.).

 * duplicates when you are sorting, why?
 Thats because this is specimen records